 Science is a basic and formative part of the 21st-century world, and each citizen must make personal and public choices that require knowledge about the content and method of science.
-Science courses focus on basic scientific principles and methods, the powers and limits of the scientific method and the critical judgment and communication about scientific issues.
+Science courses focus on basic scientific principles and methods.
 The study of science offers students an introduction to the use of the scientific method to formulate and test hypotheses in a broad, interdisciplinary context applicable to the life of a non-scientist.
-Choose one course for four credits from the following list of courses: BIO 106, 107, 108, 121; 206, 250, CHE 101; ENV 120, 201, PHY 101; SCI 112, 130
+Choose one course from the following list of courses: BIO 106, 107, 108, 121, 206, 250; CHE 101; ENV 120, 201; PHY 101; SCI 112, 130